-First, a continuing concern relevant to our monitoring of these auctions has been the failure of PJM to establish a capacity price for periods beyond June 2023.
-As has been the case for the last two BGS Auctions, the capacity price for some years under the supply term contract was unavailable.
-The results of PJM's base residual auction for the 2022-2023 delivery year (the first year of the 2022 BGS-RSCP Auction supply term) were made available in June 2021.
-At that time, PJM also released a schedule for its capacity auctions through the 2026-2027 delivery year.
-However, on September 22, 2021, PJM filed a request to delay for 55 days the scheduled December 1, 2021 BRA for the 2023-2024 delivery year, and on December 22, 2021 FERC ordered PJM to revise its reserve market rules which delayed the BRA capacity auction even more.
+In addition, a continuing concern relevant to our monitoring of these auctions has been the failure of PJM to establish a capacity price for periods beyond June 2025.
+As has been the case for the last three BGS Auctions, the capacity price for some years under the supply term contract was unavailable.
+The results of PJM's base residual auction for the 2023-2024 delivery year (the first year of the 2023 BGS-RSCP Auction supply term) were made available in June 2022.
+PJM also released a schedule for its capacity auctions through the 2026-2027 delivery year.
+PJM was scheduled to post the results of the 2024-2025 base residual auction held on December 7, 2022, on December 20, 2022, however on December 19, 2022, PJM announced that the posting of the auction results for the 2024-2025 BRA would be delayed.
+On December 23, 2022, PJM proposed revisions to the PJM Open Access Transmission Tariff with FERC to exclude planned generation capacity resources from the calculation of the Locational Deliverability Area (LDA) Reliability Requirement if their inclusion increases the reliability requirement and the relevant resources did not participate in the capacity auction.15 Further, PJM filed a complaint suggesting that, absent the proposed changes in the concurrent Federal Power Act (FPA) Section 205 filing, that the LDA Reliability Requirement resulted in an unjust and unreasonable auction outcome.
+On December 24, 2022, FERC accepted the FPA Section 205 proposal and dismissed the complaint as moot.
+Results for the 2024-2025 BRA were not posted until February 27, 2023.